shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

     └── manifest.xml
 ```

-Every `*.html.twig` file which is placed under the same name and directory structure like the shopware core file will
+Every `*.html.twig` file which is placed under the same name and directory structure like the Shopware core file will
 be overwritten by your theme by default.
 To illustrate this we create a `logo.html.twig` file just like inside the core
 views direcotry: